marcogdepinto/emotion-classification-from-audio-files/README.md

 **Description**

 The dataset contains the complete set of 7356 RAVDESS files (total size: 24.8 GB).
 Each of the 24 actors consists of three modality formats: Audio-only (16bit, 48kHz .wav), Audio-Video (720p H.264, AAC 48kHz, .mp4), and Video-only (no sound).
 Note, there are no song files for Actor_18.

-**Files used for this task**

-Audio-only files of all actors (01-24) are available as two separate zip files (~200 MB each) and have been used for this task.

 **License information**